-⇒ Speed lost with respect to definition in cython, but still faster than a pure Python implementation
+\Rightarrow Speed lost with respect to definition in cython, but still faster than a pure Python implementation

-Integration of C++ Classes in Cython - Possible but cumbersome rect.pyx (File to expose C++ class to cython)
+Integration of C++ Classes in Cython - Possible but cumbersome

 Starting point: .cpp/.h file for class Rectangle defined in a namespace shapes

 - 1. Expose it to Cython by delaring the class structure and method signatures - 2.
 Integrating it into Cython either via direct usage or by defining a wrapper class